 Founder, On-Belay Medical

 On-Belay Medical had its unofficial beginning on September 15, 2011 on a football practice field with just four words, “Dad, feel my chest.”
 They were spoken by Luke, the 11 year old son of our Founder and CEO, Mark Slaughter.

-Today financial support reaches homeless, food banks, local medical ministries, disease research, international orphanages and adoption support, and nutrition, clean water, medical care and education to children around the world, etc… Surgeons often tell us they get more satisfaction by working with On-Belay than they ever expected, and they are telling their colleagues.
+Today financial support reaches the homeless, food banks, local medical ministries, disease research, international orphanages, nutrition, clean water, medical care and education of children around the world, etc… Surgeons often tell us they get more satisfaction by working with On-Belay than they ever expected, and they are telling their colleagues.
 Please read the testimonials.